 Unless your child is seriously unwell or suffering sickness and diarrhoea we suggest you send them in to school, notifying the teacher or the school office of your concerns.
 Your child's wellbeing is our highest priority and if they are struggling we will always call you to come and collect them.

 We know it is cheaper, but please think twice before booking holidays during term time.
 We will not authorise family holidays during term time unless there are exceptional circumstances.

 Please make every effort to schedule routine medical or dental appointments out of school hours or during the holidays.
 If you cannot avoid an appointment in school time, please make sure you let us know about it in advance.

 The persistent absence threshold set by Government is 10%.
 This means that if a child’s attendance falls below 90% at any point throughout the academic year, he/she will be classified as persistently absent.
 This means that any pupil who is absent from school for 56 sessions (28 days) is classified as persistently absent.

-To ensure we comply with this legislation, attendance is monitored closely and any child whose attendance falls below our tracking threshold of 95% is flagged and discussed at our termly meetings to help prevent his/her attendance falling below 90%, classifying him/her as persistently absent.
-On occasion, parents may be requested to attend a meeting with the Headteacher, Mrs Tipping our Learning Mentor and Mrs Wallace our Attendance Officer to discuss their child’s Attendance.
+To ensure we comply with this legislation, attendance is monitored closely at the end of terms 2, 4 and 6.
+Any child whose attendance falls below our tracking threshold of 95% is flagged and discussed at our termly meetings to help prevent his/her attendance falling below 90%, classifying him/her as persistently absent.
+On occasion, parents may be requested to attend a meeting with the Headteacher, Mrs Tipping our Learning Mentor or Mrs Honey our Attendance Officer to discuss their child’s Attendance.

 To view our Attendance Policy, click on the link below: